Meander Dam

 The Meander Dam is a concrete gravity dam across the Upper Meander River, located in northern Tasmania, Australia.
 The impounded reservoir is called Lake Huntsman.

 The dam was constructed in 2006 by the Tasmanian Rivers & Water Supply Commission for the principal purpose of delivering a reliable supply of irrigation water to the Meander Valley, estimated at 44200 ha.
-Adjacent to the dam is a small conventional hydroelectric power station.
+Adjacent to the dam is the Huntsman Lake Power Station, a small conventional hydroelectric power station, operated by Tyco Tamar.

-Features and location
+Dam and reservoir overview

+Background

-Proposals to build a dam on the Meander River below Warners Creek date back to at least 1968.
+Proposals to build a dam on the Meander River below Warners Creek date from at least 1968.
 The site was cleared in preparation for dam construction during the last 1980s.
-In 1995 a report by engineering consultants, GHD Group, stated that the lack of a reliable water supply for irrigation in the Meander Catchment is seen as a key factor limiting potential future expansion of agricultural enterprises.
-The pressure on water resources in the Meander Catchment resulted in the need to limit and sometimes prohibit the extraction of water from the river during the irrigation season.
+In 1995 a report by engineering consultants, GHD Group, stated that the lack of a reliable water supply for irrigation in the Meander catchment area was seen as a key factor limiting potential future expansion of agricultural enterprises.
+The pressure on water resources in the Meander catchment resulted in the need to limit and sometimes prohibit the extraction of water from the river during the irrigation season.
 In 2002, a water management plan for the catchment was under development and was expected to address environmental flow concerns through the implementation of higher minimum river flows.
-This increase in minimum flows would result in the need to reduce the irrigation water currently extracted from the river, which would reduce agricultural production and prevent the development of water dependent agricultural enterprises.
+It was expected that the increase in minimum flows would result in the need to reduce the irrigation water currently extracted from the river, which would reduce agricultural production and prevent the development of water dependent agricultural enterprises.

 However, the dam faced considerable opposition.
 Despite being passed by two other statutory committees of the Tasmanian Parliament, the Resource Management and Planning Appeal Tribunal knocked it back on economic and environmental grounds.
-The Tribunal vetoed the construction of the dam because it could not determine its economic value - as estimates ranged from a loss of AUD600,000 to nearly AUD40 million - and because it would affect two threatened species the epacris plant and the spotted tail quoll.
+The Tribunal vetoed the construction of the dam because it could not determine its economic value - as estimates ranged from a loss of AUD600,000 to nearly AUD40 million - and because it would affect two threatened species, the epacris plant and the spotted tail quoll.
 In September 2003, following intervention by the Australian Government, the project was approved.

+Dam details

-The Meander Dam wall, constructed with 85 e3m3 of concrete, the gravity dam is 50 m high and 170 m long.
-At 100% capacity the dam wall holds back 43000 ML of water.
-The surface area of Lake Huntsman is 45.3 ha and the catchment area is 163 km2.
-The single uncontrolled centrally located conventional spillway is 28 m wide with four off Flowgate spillway gates.
+Opened in November 2007, the concrete gravity dam wall is 50 m high and 170 m long.
+When full, Lake Huntsman has capacity of 43000 ML and covers 45.3 ha, drawn from a catchment area of 163 km2.
+The single uncontrolled centrally located conventional spillway is 28 m wide with four off flowgate spillway gates.

 Since completing the construction of the Meander Dam a further four pump and pipeline schemes have been built to expand the reach of the water available from the dam and deliver irrigation water to the adjoining farming districts of Caveside-Dairy Plains, Rubicon River, Quamby Brook and Hagley.

-In 2008, Irrigation Tasmania installed a 215m long floating safety barrier, to protect recreational users from the hazards of the overflow spillway.
+In 2008, Irrigation Tasmania installed a 215 m floating safety barrier, to protect recreational users from the hazards of the overflow spillway.